- adenomatous colon polyps

 Colon polyps are most often detected during colonoscopy, which is considered the gold standard for detection.
 Colonoscopy also has the added benefit of being able to snare and remove any polyps encountered.
-Flexible sigmoidoscopy may also be used, although the entire colon is not visualised.
+Flexible sigmoidoscopy may also be used, although the entire colon is not visualized.

 Non-invasive radiologic imaging can also detect polyps.
 In the past, this was traditionally accomplished with a barium enema (usually double contrast for polyp detection), however, CT colonography is playing an increasing role in polyp detection.
 Barium enema has a significantly decreased sensitivity and specificity for polyp detection (~50% of polyps >1 cm detected on colonoscopy were seen on double contrast barium enema) 4.

 Because of the benefits of screening, screening studies (usually colonoscopy) are recommended at age 50 for men and women.
 The actual screening program depends on the patient's region and risk factors, however.
 Screening at age 40 years or younger is recommended for patients at higher risk (e.g. FAP).
 Patients with FAP often receive prophylactic total colectomy.